paulwizviz/go-web/docs/Build.md

 # Build process

-Out-of-the-box you will find scripts to help you build native and container based apps based on the included skeleton ReactJS and Go Rest API codes.
+Out-of-the-box you will find scripts to help you build sample native and container based apps based on the included skeleton ReactJS and Go Rest API codes.
 If you plan to extend from the skeletons, you just need to extend from these scripts.
 If you plan to replace the skeletons, please use this build script as inspiration.